 – substantial risk to public heal or safety or to the environment,

-and which constitutes a criminal offence or reasonable grounds for dismissing the person who engaged in the conduct (s 4 PDA).
+and which constitutes a criminal offence or reasonable grounds for dismissing the person who engaged in the conduct (s 4 PD Act).

-Disclosures under the PDA can be made to a number of bodies including IBAC and Ombudsman.
-The Victorian Ombudsman can, however, only receive disclosures if:
+Disclosures under the PD Act can be made to a number of bodies including IBAC and the ombudsman.
+However, the ombudsman can only receive disclosures if:

-•the Ombudsman would be authorised to investigate the disclosure if IBAC determined it to be a protected disclosure complaint (s 13 PDA).
-The Ombudsman’s jurisdiction to investigate protected disclosure complaints is broader than her normal jurisdiction, as she can investigate protected disclosure complaints regarding certain persons or bodies that are not authorities, including members of Parliament and local councillors.
-The Ombudsman does not, however, have jurisdiction to investigate ministerial advisers (s 2 OA).
+• the disclosure concerns a local councillor, the Freedom of Information Commissioner, the Commissioner for Privacy and Data Collection or the Health Services Commissioner (s 16 PD Act); the ombudsman would be authorised to investigate the disclosure if IBAC determined it to be a protected disclosure complaint (s 13 PD Act).
+The ombudsman’s jurisdiction to investigate protected disclosure complaints is broader than her normal jurisdiction, as she can investigate protected disclosure complaints regarding certain persons or bodies that are not authorities, including members of parliament and local councillors.
+The ombudsman does not, however, have jurisdiction to investigate ministerial advisers (s 2 OA Act (Vic)).

-If the Victorian Ombudsman considers that she has received a protected disclosure, she notifies IBAC, which determines whether the disclosure is a protected disclosure complaint (ss 21, 26 PDA).
+If the ombudsman considers that she has received a protected disclosure, she notifies IBAC, which determines whether the disclosure is a protected disclosure complaint (ss 21, 26 PD Act).

-If IBAC determines that a disclosure is a protected disclosure complaint, IBAC may refer the complaint to the Victorian Ombudsman for investigation (s 73(3) Independent Broad-based Anti-corruption Commission Act 2011 (Vic)).
-However, the Ombudsman must refuse to investigate protected disclosure complaints referred by IBAC unless she is reasonably satisfied that the disclosure shows or tends to show that:
+If IBAC determines that a disclosure is a protected disclosure complaint, IBAC may refer the complaint to the ombudsman for investigation (s 73(3) Independent Broad-based Anti-corruption Commission Act 2011 (Vic)).
+However, the ombudsman must refuse to investigate protected disclosure complaints referred by IBAC unless she is reasonably satisfied that the disclosure shows or tends to show that:

 •improper conduct has occurred, is occurring or will occur; or

-The Victorian Ombudsman may also refuse to investigate protected disclosure complaints if the complaint is trivial, frivolous, vexatious, not made in good faith, or the subject matter of the complaint has already been investigated or otherwise dealt with (s 15E(1)).
+The ombudsman may also refuse to investigate protected disclosure complaints if the complaint is trivial, frivolous, vexatious, lacks substance or credibility, is not made in good faith, or the subject matter of the complaint has already been investigated or otherwise dealt with (s 15E(1) OA Act (Vic)).

 There are also a number of penalty provisions.
-For example, it is an offence to obstruct the Victorian Ombudsman (s 22), or to disclose any information contrary to a confidentiality notice if one has been issued (s 26C).
+For example, it is an offence to obstruct the ombudsman (s 22 OA Act (Vic)), or to disclose any information contrary to a confidentiality notice if one has been issued (s 26C OA Act (Vic)).

-If, at any time during the course of an investigation, the Victorian Ombudsman thinks that there are grounds for making a report that is critical of an agency, before making the report, the Ombudsman must give the agency’s principal officer the opportunity to comment on the subject matter of the investigation (s 17(4)).
+If, at any time during the course of an investigation, the ombudsman thinks that there are grounds for making a report that is critical of an agency, before making the report, the ombudsman must give the agency’s principal officer the opportunity to comment on the subject matter of the investigation (s 17(4) OA Act (Vic)).

-If the Victorian Ombudsman intends to include in a report any adverse comment about a person, she is obliged to give that person a reasonable opportunity to respond to that adverse comment and to fairly set out that response in the report (s 25A(2)).
+If the ombudsman intends to include in a report any adverse comment about a person, she is obliged to give that person a reasonable opportunity to respond to that adverse comment and to fairly set out that response in the report (s 25A(2) OA Act (Vic)).

-Where, in the course of an investigation, a question arises as to whether the Victorian Ombudsman has jurisdiction to conduct the investigation, the Ombudsman or the party subject to the investigation may apply to the Supreme Court for a determination of that question (s 27(1)).
+Where, in the course of an investigation, a question arises as to whether the ombudsman has jurisdiction to conduct the investigation, the ombudsman or the party subject to the investigation may apply to the Supreme Court for a determination of that question (s 27(1) OA Act (Vic)).

-A person may seek legal advice and be represented by a legal practitioner in relation to an enquiry or investigation conducted by the Victorian Ombudsman.
-However, if the Ombudsman considers that the use of a specific legal practitioner may prejudice the enquiry or investigation, she can direct a person to not seek advice from that legal practitioner for particular purposes, including a compulsory appearance (s 18C).
+A person may seek legal advice and be represented by a legal practitioner in relation to an enquiry or investigation conducted by the ombudsman.
+However, if the ombudsman considers that the use of a specific legal practitioner may prejudice the enquiry or investigation, she can direct a person to not seek advice from that legal practitioner for particular purposes, including a compulsory appearance (s 18C OA Act (Vic)).

-On completion of the investigation, if the Victorian Ombudsman thinks that the administrative action to which the investigation relates:
+On completion of the investigation, if the ombudsman thinks that the administrative action to which the investigation relates:

 •appears to be contrary to the law;